APrettyCoolProgram/DotfilesAndGistsEtc/template/ProjData/about-this-folder.md

 ﻿# ProjData/
-This file is a placeholder to ensure that the ***ProjData/*** folders are included in the GitHub repository.
+This file is a placeholder that ensures that ***ProjData/*** folders:
+* Are included in the GitHub repository
+* Are available to a project application at runtime

 ### Purpose
 The `ProjData/` folders contains all project data.